Shaheed Ganj Mosque: British rule and demolition of the mosque

 After British colonial occupation of the Punjab in 1849, The Mosque became an issue between Muslims and Sikhs again.
 Muslims protested against the Sikh occupation Shaheed Ganj Mosque.
 On April 17, 1850, Nur Ahmed, a Muslim resident of Lahore, claimed to be a mutawallī (trustee) of the mosque and filed a case in Punjab High Court.
 Nur Ahmed filed several suits between 1853 and 1883 to recover the Shaheed Ganj Mosque, but courts maintained the status quo.

 On 29 June 1935, the Sikhs announced that they would demolish the Shaheed Ganj Mosque.
 Several thousand Muslims assembled in front of the mosque to protect it and Anjuman-i Tahaffuz-i Masjid Shahidganj (Organization for the protection of the Shaheedgunj Mosque) was formed.
 Sir Herbert Emerson, the Governor of the Punjab, tried to negotiate to find mutually acceptable solution.
-But, on the night of 7 July 1935 the Sikhs demolished the mosque, minutes of British India Privy Council say "by or with the connivance of its Sikh custodians", leading to riots and disorder in Lahore.
+But, on the night of 7 July 1935 the [ikhs demolished the mosque, minutes of British India Privy Council say "by or with the connivance of its Sikh custodians", leading to riots and disorder in Lahore.

 Muslim reactions

 Jamaat Ali Shah (1834–1951), born in Alipur Sharif Dist, Sialkot, Pakistan, led the Shaheed Ganj Mosque movement.

-After the mosque’s demolition, the Muslims held a public meetings on 19–20 July at the Badshahi Mosque, and marched directly on the Shaheedganj mosque.
-Police opened fire on the crowd on 20 July.
-The Muslims fled from the Shahidganj mosque and dispersed on 21 July, after more than a dozen had been killed.
+After the mosque's demolition, Muslims held a public meetings on 19–20 July at the Badshahi Mosque, and marched directly on the Shaheedganj mosque.
+There were riots on 20 and 21 July in which the police opened fire, and killed 12 Muslims.

 Court case

-The judgement of Bombay High Court on 2 May 1940 on 'Masjid Shahid Ganj Mosque vs Shiromani Gurdwara Parbandhak' recognized the building as a Mosque but maintained that the Statute of limitations has passed since the property has been occupied by the Sikhs for more than 170 years.
+On 25 May 1936, a Judge of the District Court of Lahore dismissed the suit which Muslims had filed after the demolition.
+The judgement of Bombay High Court on 2 May 1940 on Masjid Shahid Ganj Mosque vs Shiromani Gurdwara Parbandhak recognized the building as a mosque, but maintained that the Statute of limitations has passed since the property has been occupied by the Sikhs for more than 170 years.

 Architecture

-The mosque had three domes each accompanied by a minaret and five arches.
+The mosque had three domes, each accompanied by a minaret and five arches.
 It had a courtyard and an orchard of fruit trees.